Some Books About Illinois Farming

 The essential role played by paid farm laborers is explained by David E. Schob in Hired Hands and Plowboys: Farm Labor in the Midwest, 1815–60 (University of Illinois Press, 1975).

 Drought and insect pests were not a mid-Illinois farmer’s only problems.
-Farmers’ attempts to rid themselves of some of the others is recounted in The Agrarian Movement in Illinois 1880–1896 by Roy V. Scott (University of Illinois Press, 1962).
+Farmers’ attempt to organize to rid themselves of bankers and railroad men and grain merchant is recounted in The Agrarian Movement in Illinois 1880–1896 by Roy V. Scott (University of Illinois Press, 1962).

 The Transformation of Rural Life: Southern Illinois, 1890–1990 by anthropologist Jane Adams (University of North Carolina Press, 1994) offers seven case studies meant to illustrate how farming and farm life has changed over the past century, with special attention paid to the role of women.
 Adams also edited All Anybody Ever Wanted of Me Was to Work: The Memoirs of Edith Bradley Rendleman (Southern Illinois University Press, 1996).
 Most memoirs of Illinois farm life are served like gravy on biscuits, with goops of nostalgia; Rendlemen's unblinking reminiscences are palate-cleansing in their honesty.